ogonkov/nunjucks-loader/.github/ISSUE_TEMPLATE/bug_report.md

 webpack version: <!-- npm ls webpack -->

 <!--
-    Post any additional info if applicable
+    Post any additional info about used packages if applicable -->
--->

 **Describe the bug**